 - Place the bare rhizomes in a tray.

-- Dry them by exposing to sunlight.
+- Dry them by exposing them to sunlight.

-When the rhizomes are dry, grind them and store your homemade organic fresh turmeric powder in an air tight container.
+When the rhizomes are dry, grind them and store your homemade organic fresh turmeric powder in an airtight container.

 Turmeric Uses and Benefits

-Turmeric powder is the most prominent ingredient in almost all kind of curry recipes, a pinch of it is used to provide pretty orange color.
+Turmeric powder is the most prominent ingredient in almost all kinds of curry recipes; a pinch of it is used to provide pretty orange color.
 Its leaves are also useful.
-Young shoots and flowers are used in Thai cuisines while the leaves are used to flavor the fish in Indonesia.
+Young shoots and flowers are used in Thai cuisines, while the leaves are used to flavor the fish in Indonesia.
 You can also use turmeric in your garden.